cymheart/tauMidi/Tau/andstudio/Tau/thrids/oboe/apps/OboeTester/docs/AutomatedTesting.md

 ## Requirements

+All tests require:

 * host computer
+* ADB installed
 * ADB USB cable

+The latency, glitch and data_paths tests also need:

 * [loopback adapter](https://source.android.com/devices/audio/latency/loopback)
 * a 3.5 mm jack on the phone*

 \* If you don't have a 3.5 mm jack then you can use a USB-C to 3.5mm adapter.
-Then you will also need a USB switching device such as [TigerTail](https://go/tigertail).
+In order to use ADB at the same time you will also need a USB switching device or  use ADB/Wifi.
+Internally at Google, the [TigerTail](https://go/tigertail) device can be used for USB.

 ## Start App from Intent